Back to blog

 This is a three-step upgrade.
 In this upgrade, an existing cluster on Legacy Azure IPAM with Cilium OSS is upgraded to Azure CNI Overlay and eventually upgraded to Azure CNI powered by Cilium.

-Note- There could be a potential loss in services and deployments hence it would be recommended to contact support@isovalent.com before you proceed with this upgrade, who can advise you on the migration path.
+Note- There could be a potential loss in services and deployments, so it would be recommended that you contact support@isovalent.com before you proceed with this upgrade.
+They can advise you on the migration path.

 Set the subscription